 Integration of PCREEE in the Pacific energy decision-making process

-PCREEE is fully integrated in the regional decision-making process on energy.
+PCREEE is fully integrated in the decision making process of its host, the Pacific Community and in the regional decision-making process on the energy sector.
 The centre operates under the umbrella of the two coordinating mechanisms for the Framework for Action on Energy Security in the Pacific – the Pacific Energy Oversight Group (PEOG) and the Pacific Energy Advisory Group (PEAG).

 Governance Structure of PCREEE

 In summary, the institutional structure of the Centre includes: